marciof/feed-enclosure/README.md

 # Introduction

 Feed Enclosure is a Python package to help with feed enclosure downloading.
-The various Python modules are made to work together with [Liferea](https://lzone.de/liferea/) and [uGet](https://ugetdm.com/) to try and get the best video quality possible of feed enclosures, while minimizing any required maintenance from the user.
+The various Python modules are made to work together with [Liferea](https://lzone.de/liferea/) to try and get the best video quality possible of feed enclosures, while minimizing any required maintenance from the user.

 # Dependencies